UC San Diego Health is proud to have delivered more than 600,000 doses of COVID-19 vaccines to the San Diego community.

 first dose is recommended

 However, infectious disease researchers and physicians at UC San Diego Health and UC San Diego School of Medicine, along with many other experts across the country, do not believe a delay in the recommended second dose beyond the 42-day interval negatively affects vaccination protection.
 Studies of the dosing interval for COVID-19 vaccines continue.

 In many cases, we have already received vaccine records from other vaccination locations in California and automatically updated your medical records.
 To check, log into

-Send a Message.
+MyUCSDChart and select "Messages," then "Send a Message."
 Please include the dates you received the vaccine, the type of vaccine you received and a photo of your vaccine card.

 Yes.
-You can get vaccinated
+You should get vaccinated

-after recovering from COVID-19, but the ideal timing of receiving the vaccine remains unclear.
+It’s important to note that the ideal timing of receiving the vaccine remains unclear.
 Current evidence suggests that reinfection with the virus is extremely uncommon within 90 days after initial infection, so we recommend waiting at least 90 days before getting vaccinated if you have had COVID-19.